 Don’t devalue the process of this first step to achieving gainful employment.
-A bad resume is quite capable of costing you the ideal job you have waited your life to attain.
-And, in truth, there is a certain finesse and skill to writing effective resumes.
+A bad resume is quite capable of costing you the ideal job you have waited for your life to attain.
+And, in truth, there is a certain finesse and skill in writing effective resumes.
 Hopefully, these steps will help you be on your way to the job of your dreams.

 1. Check Your Grammar and Spelling

-No matter what area or field you are applying for, grammar and spelling can make or break success of your resume.
+No matter what area or field you are applying for, grammar and spelling can make or break the success of your resume.
 It is imperative that you edit all correspondences before sending them out.

-A resume that includes misused or misspelled words is highly likely to end up in the trash can rather than on a manager’s desk.
+A resume that includes misused or misspelt words is highly likely to end up in the trash can rather than on a manager’s desk.
 Go over your finished product with a fine-toothed comb.
 Read it aloud.
 If possible, have someone else read it to guarantee you haven’t missed something inadvertently.

 2. Minimize the Length